MikiiN/SFC-proj/README.md

 # Fuzzy shower
 This project was created for Soft computing course at FIT VUT.

 Given theme was *Hybrid Genetic algoritm and fuzzy system* application.
-So I made fuzzy system for controlling shower valves to reach temperature and flow requested by user with fuzzy rules optimization using Genetic algorithm.
+So I made a fuzzy system for controlling shower valves to reach temperature and flow requested by user with fuzzy rules optimization using Genetic algorithm.
 For easier testing was implemented shower simulator with GUI.

 ## Instalation
 For running this application you need to have python 3.12 (tested on) and venv installed.
 Following commands (in other sections too) are for linux.